Location: Gadigal land/Sydney

 Role: Campaign Director (Fossil Fuels)

 Kelly Albion has been a climate activist since they were in high school, and joined 350.org in November 2019 with a fire in their belly to take on the fossil fuel lobby.
+Kelly manages the Fossil Free campaigns team and supports the Organising Team to inspire hundreds of new activists.
 Previously they were building a generation-wide movement to solve the climate crisis at the Australian Youth Climate Coalition in various roles including campaigns, communications, schools program coordination and supporting the work of Seed Indigenous Youth Climate Network.
 Kelly enjoys dancing, hiking and taking on the bad guys.

 Role: National Organiser